 Examples of scholarships that are specific to applicants from Africa:

 - Cambridge-Africa Scholarship (sub-Saharan Africa, PhD).
 There have been five scholarships available each year since 2014.
-We are hoping that the scheme will be extended for 2020 and beyond.
-Preference will be given to sub-Saharan African applicants who are linked to African universities/research institutions and working on projects that are of priority to their countries.
+The initial 5 year scheme has been extended through to 2021 entry; we hope that it will be extended further.
+Preference will be given to sub-Saharan African applicants who are linked to African universities/research institutions and working on projects that are of priority to their countries and of relevance to the UN Sustainable Development Goals.
 To be considered for funding, complete the standard University Graduate Students' Application Form and complete the 'funding' section.
 You can then be considered for all scholarships you are eligible to apply for.
 The deadline for Cambridge-Trust scholarships is usually the first week in December.
 View profiles of the current scholars here.

 - David & Elaine Potter Cambridge Scholarship (Africa)

 - BP Cambridge Scholarship for Egypt